HAXOR-BD1/zip-cracker/README.md

 This Program Can Crack Zip Password With Password list

 # NOTICE⚠️
-This Program Is Educational Purposes Only Not For Cyber Crime or Anything Else
+This Program Is For Educational Purposes Only Not For Cyber Crime or Anything Else

 # Installation